-The short-term incentive program ("STIP") for 2021 is designed (i) to motivate executives to attain superior annual performance in key areas we believe create long-term value to Glacier and its shareholders and (ii) to provide incentive compensation opportunities competitive with those in the Compensation Peer Group.
+The short-term incentive program ("STIP") for 2022 is designed (i) to motivate executives to attain superior annual performance in key areas we believe create long-term value to Glacier and its shareholders and (ii) to provide incentive compensation opportunities competitive with those in the Compensation Peer Group.

 The STIP is the same program as in prior years and provides for cash incentive awards determined pursuant to a formulaic plan based on a set percentage of the executive's base salary and the Company's achievement against performance metrics.
-The STIP and its goals are reviewed annually by the Compensation Committee with input from management, and then the Compensation Committee recommends Board approval.
+The STIP and its goals are reviewed annually by the Compensation and Human Capital Committee with input from management, and then the Compensation and Human Capital Committee recommends Board approval.

-The 2021 STIP performance goals were selected in light of Glacier's strategic plan, key initiatives, and the need to balance risks in executive compensation arrangements.
-The 2021 goals represent metrics addressing key areas of the Company's performance including profitability, credit and asset quality, and growth in assets and the customer base.
-The goals were established based on the expectation that 2021 performance results would reflect an increase over 2020 results.
-The goals exclude the impact of acquisitions during 2021.
-The table below shows the STIP goals and corresponding results for 2021:
+The 2022 STIP performance goals were selected in light of Glacier's strategic plan, key initiatives, and the need to balance risks in executive compensation arrangements.
+The 2022 goals represent metrics addressing key areas of the Company's performance including profitability, credit and asset quality, and growth in assets and the customer base.
+The goals were established based on the expectation that 2022 performance results would reflect a slight decline or no change compared to 2021 results.
+2022 was expected to be a year in which we would solidify our technology agenda, absorb the largest acquisition in our history, and get ready for future growth.
+This was all expected to be achieved while navigating a continuing low interest rate environment creating pressure on our net interest margin, including declining mortgage production and refinance activity, higher expenses due to inflation, and employee staffing pressures due to record low unemployment.
+The table below shows the STIP goals and corresponding results for 2022:

-Short-Term Incentive P rogram Threshold Target Maximum Performance Goals Weight 80% 100% 115% Actual Result Result % of Target Weighted % of Target Return on Tangible Equity 20.00% 12.20% 15.25% 17.54% 17.06% 111.86% 22.37% Non-performing Assets / Total Subsidiary Assets 20.00% 0.74% 0.50% 0.32% 0.26% 115.00% 23.00% Net DDA Growth (# of accounts) 20.00% 3.50% 4.50% 5.50% 5.08% 108.70% 21.74% Efficiency Ratio 20.00% 57.25% 54.75% 52.25% 50.11% 115.00% 23.00% Net Interest Margin 20.00% 3.00% 3.50% 4.00% 3.45% 98.00% 19.60% 100.00% Overall Performance 109.71%
+Short-Term Incentive Program Threshold Target Maximum Performance Goals Weight 80% 100% 115% Actual Result Result % of Target Weighted % of Target Return on Tangible Equity (1) 20.00% 10.80% 13.50% 15.53% 16.59% 115.00% 23.00% Non-performing Assets / Total Subsidiary Assets 20.00% 0.74% 0.50% 0.32% 0.12% 115.00% 23.00% Net DDA Growth (# of accounts) 20.00% 2.25% 4.50% 7.52% 2.93% 86.04% 17.21% Efficiency Ratio 20.00% 57.25% 54.50% 52.25% 54.64% 98.98% 19.80% Net Interest Margin 20.00% 2.70% 3.00% 3.30% 3.27% 113.50% 22.70% 100.00% Overall Performan ce: 105.71%